Skip to main content

 Alternatives to HELOCs: the Home Equity Investment

 A home equity investment allows you to access a portion of your equity in exchange for an investment in the future value of your home.
-You receive a lump sum of cash, but since it’s an investment and not a loan, there are no monthly payments and no interest.
+You receive a lump sum of cash, but since it’s an investment and not a loan, there are no monthly payments.
 Instead, you settle your investment either when you sell your home or with savings or a loan.
 The amount you owe depends on your home’s value at the time of settlement.
 The effective period for settling is typically between 10-30 years, depending on the investor.

 Download our home equity 101 guide